Osmotic pressure

 Osmotic pressure is the minimum pressure which needs to be applied to a solution to prevent the inward flow of its pure solvent across a semipermeable membrane.
 Potential osmotic pressure is the maximum osmotic pressure that could develop in a solution if it was not separated from its pure solvent by a semipermeable membrane.
+It is the difference between hydrostatic pressures of the solution and the pure solvent.

 Osmosis occurs when two solutions containing different concentrations of solute are separated by a selectively permeable membrane.
 Solvent molecules pass preferentially through the membrane from the low-concentration solution to the solution with higher solute concentration.
-The transfer of solvent molecules will continue until osmotic equilibrium is attained.
+The transfer of solvent molecules continues until osmotic equilibrium is attained.